Schumix/Schumix2/Readme.en.md

 ## Windows

-Szükséges a nyelvi fájlok lefordításához a `gettext`.
+Monodevelop használatakor szükséges a nyelvi fájlok lefordításához a `gettext`.
 Töltsük le és telepítsük. `http://gnuwin32.sourceforge.net/packages/gettext.htm`
 The compiling is simple.
 Open the `Schumix.sln` file.
 Choose the configuration that fits for you and compile it.

 ## Linux